NikolaMilinkovic/NikolaMilinkovic/README.md

 Smoothness.
 Intuitive layout and design.

 I'm not just passionate about code.
-What drives me is the full experience — building software that stands out by being simple, effective, and genuinely enjoyable to use.
+What drives me is the full experience, planning out a solution and building the software needed to achieve it.
 There you have it.
 That's me.

 If you’d like to find out more, check out my [portfolio website !](https://nikola-portfolio-website.vercel.app/)